 They led the following parade participants to Humble High School: HHS JROTC, HHS Alumni Association, North Belt Elementary, HHS Theater, HHS FFA, Humble Middle School Cheer, Humble Middle School Dance, Humble Middle School Band, Lakeland Elementary, Jack Fields Elementary, HHS Bowling, HHS Spanish Club, River Pines Elementary, HHS Freshmen and Sophomore class representatives, HHS HOSA, Ross Sterling Middle School Student Council, Ross Sterling Middle School Cheer and Administration, HHS Sports Medicine, HHS Sub Varsity Football, HHS Senior Class, HHS Wildcatdets, HHS Band, HHS Cheer, HHS Varsity Football.

 “I am pleased and honored to be participating as Grand Marshal in the Homecoming Parade for Humble High School!
 As a proud graduate of Humble High School, class of 1970, I remember how important homecoming week was, with the entire school engaged in spirit building activities highlighted by the parade and pep rally that provided the build-up to Friday's big game.
 These are cherished memories for me, as are the homecoming games that I played in at Turner Stadium.
 These homecoming week activities are important traditions that we all care about, bringing the entire student body together with a singular focus that results in tremendous school spirit.
 As a proud alumnus, long time member of the community and also serving as Councilman, I invite the entire community to join with us this week as we support our coaches and the team.
-Go Wildcats…Beat the Broncos!” said Mayor Pro –Tem Norman Funderburk.
+Go Wildcats…Beat the Broncos!"
+Mayor Pro –Tem Norman Funderburk said.

 The community lined up with smiles for a chance to wave at parade participants and cheer on the HHS varsity football team.
 After the parade ended, the crowd piled into the Turner Stadium stands for the homecoming pep rally.